 On intercepted SMI-on-I/O, bits 12:10 of EXITINFO1 encode the segment.
-For definitions of the remaining bits of this field, see section 15.13.3 on page 469.
+For definitions of the remaining bits of this field, (section 15.13.3).

 15.11 MSR Intercepts

 The VMM can intercept RDMSR and WRMSR instructions by means of the SVM MSR permissions map (MSRPM) on a per-MSR basis.